 “I am pleased to welcome Tom Conway to the role of CEO and I look forward to working with him” said Bruce Ralston, Minister of Jobs, Trade and Technology.
 “Mr. Conway’s leadership will be a tremendous asset for the ongoing success of Small Business BC.
 With his guidance, the organization will continue to be the premier resource centre for small business owners in BC.”

 Small Business BC has been providing entrepreneurs with the information and guidance necessary to build a solid foundation for their business since 2002.
 After being established as an independent non-profit organization, SBBC has grown to serve almost 250,000 clients a month through their website, in-person and over the phone.
-SBBC’s core services are provided in partnership with Western Economic Diversification Canada and the Ministry of Jobs, Trade and Technology.
+SBBC’s core services are provided in partnership with Western Economic Diversification Canada and the Ministry of Jobs, Economic Development and Competitiveness.

 For more information on SBBC: smallbusinessbc.ca